kolenaIO/kolena/docs/advanced-usage/connecting-cloud-storage/index.md

     ---

-    Establish an integration with a third-party system implementing an S3-Compatible API (MinIO, Oracle, etc.).
+    Establish an integration with a third-party system implementing an S3-Compatible API (MinIO, Oracle, Hitachi, etc.).

 </div>